 If you’re experiencing feelings of intense sadness or hopelessness, severe sleep disturbance, or anxiety and irritability that won’t go away, talk to your doctor.

 “Don’t feel guilty about it,” says Dr. Chadha.
 “Postpartum depression is very common, and it’s treatable.
 The first step is an honest conversation with your doctor so you can work together to figure out the best solution.”
 (Celebrity Chrissy Teigan helped normalize the conversation surrounding postpartum depression by sharing her story.)

 Here are four ways to fight back against feelings of postpartum depression:

 - Ask about antidepressants.
 Because the consequences of postpartum depression can be serious, many doctors suggest antidepressant medications as a first option.
 A study showed that sertraline, an SSRI, helped to cut new moms’ symptoms of depression by 50%, with no adverse effects on nursing babies.
-Talk to your doctor about Genomind PGx to help inform your care.
+However, that does not mean sertraline will have the same effect on you.
+Talk to your doctor about pharmacogenetics, available through Genomind, to help personalize your care.